Care Tips

 A green succulent plant with elongated, finger-like leaves in a small, rounded pot wrapped with twine

-General Care for Kokedama
+Care for Kokedama Wrapped with

 Watering: Fill a small bowl or container with room-temperature water and place your kokedama inside, allowing it to soak from the bottom up.
 Let it absorb water until the moss ball feels heavy and fully hydrated — usually about 10–15 minutes.